 We hold a 35.3 per cent interest in AS Tallinna Vesi, a listed Estonian water company.
 Profits are taxed on a distribution basis in Estonia.
-The net distributed income for 2018/19 was €2.5 million with associated Estonian tax payments of €635k, representing a tax rate of 25%.
+The net distributed income for 2019/20 was €5.3 million with associated Estonian tax payments of €1.3 million, representing a tax rate of 25%.
 Once distributed, all of our share of profits from AS Tallinna Vesi will typically be fully taxed in Estonia.
+Our share of net assets in the company is around €40 million, the average number of employees is around 320 with total annual salaries and wages, including social security costs, of around €9 million.